fugu-chop/launch_school/rb100_programming_backend_prep/introduction_to_programming_with_ruby/notes/6_arrays.md

 ###### `map`
 `map` also works on objects that allow for iteration.
 Like `each`, when given a block it invokes the given block once for every element in the collection.

 Where it really differs from `each` is the returned value. `map` __creates and returns a new array__ containing the values returned by the block.
 This makes it useful for transforming an array as a whole, rather than iterating through individual elements within an array (which `each` is better for).
+It also lets us save the result directly to a variable.

 If no block is given, it also returns an *Enumerator* object.